rtlemos/rcsurplus1d/README.md

 ## Getting started

-First, download and install OpenBUGS (http://www.openbugs.net/w/Downloads).
+If you don't have the software OpenBUGS, first download and install it (http://www.openbugs.net/w/Downloads).

 Then, install three packages in the following order: